 |GT Account Authentication||Yes|

-A port of the official Hg Mercury module is tentatively planned for late spring 2018.
+A "release candidate" port of the official Hg Mercury was released in early fall 2018.

 An alternative community built approach using the Migrate API is being investigated, but no details are available yet.

 |GT Content Types||No||Vertical, Horizontal, and Multipurpose page types are not expected to be ported to Drupal 8.
 Such pages will have to be rebuilt in Drupal 8.
 Alternative page layout systems include:

 A future release of Drupal 8 (8.5 or 8.6) is expected to have its own layout system that will be similar to Panelizer.